accetto/user-guide-g3/docs/010_get-started/image-family.md

 ### FreeCAD

-The repository [accetto/ubuntu-vnc-xfce-freecad-g3][ubuntu-vnc-xfce-freecad-g3] contains the images that bring the popular 3D parametric modeler [FreeCAD][freecad].
+The repository [accetto/ubuntu-vnc-xfce-freecad-g3][ubuntu-vnc-xfce-freecad-g3] contains images that bring the popular 3D parametric modeler [FreeCAD][freecad].

 The images contain the current `FreeCAD` release installed from the author's public repository.